FujitsuEnablingSoftwareTechnologyGmbH/custom-image-builder/README.md

 $ exit
 ```

-#### Configuring enviroment variables
+#### Configuring environment variables
 Building on DevStack requires all if the following environment variables to be set accordingly.
-Every variable should be left unedited with the excpetions of OS_TENANT_ID.
+Every variable should be left unedited with the exceptions of OS_TENANT_ID.
 To get this value go to Horizon: Identity -> Projects -> admin -> Project ID.
 ```
 #!/bin/bash